-We also maintain a register of gifts, entertainment and hospitality we receive or provide.
+A policy and a register of gifts, entertainment and hospitality we receive or provide is in place.
 We have processes for reporting and reviewing breaches of our policies.
-In 2022 we had no breaches.
+In 2023 we had no breaches (2022: no breaches).

 Compliance with the Association of Financial Mutuals Code